ajaykorat16/ai-cashbook/ac-text-classifier/readme.md

 - Python 3.9.1
 - pip install -r requirements.txt

 # csv format

-training file: (account, amount, date, category) classification file: (account, amount, date)
+training file: (narrative, amount, category) classification file: (narrative, amount)
 NOTE: column can be in any order but it must have header.

 # train model